FENECON Home 6, 10 & 15 assembly and operating instructions

 7.1.2.
 Assembly of battery tower(s) 3 to 4 with FENECON Extension box

-If there is a third to fifth battery tower, the Extension box is attached to the third to fourth battery tower instead of the EMS box.
+If there is a third to fourth battery tower, an Extension box is attached to the third to fourth battery tower instead of the EMS box.

 7.2.
 Electrical installation of additional battery towers